 The film certainly manages to bring together a more than reasonable international cast.
 There is Sharlto Coley, the South African actor from District 9 (2009), with American accent in place and looking the most regular and ruggedly all-American of the group.
 There are a number of faces that one failed to initially recognise Embeth Davidtz as the mission head back on Earth; Michael Nyqvist from The Girl with the Dragon Tattoo (2009) as a grizzled Russian scientist who is falling apart; even Dan Fogler from Fanboys (2008) as a scientist.
 Not to mention Anamaria Marinca, the Romanian actress from 4 Months, 3 Weeks and 2 Days (2007), who plays a coolly androgynous East European astronaut.

 Europa Report is the fifth film for Ecuadorian director Sebastian Cordero, the first he has made in English language.
-Cordero had previously gained some festival play with Cronicas (2004) about a news crew profiling a serial killer and Rage (2009) about a man on the run from a murder.
-He subsequently went onto produce the time travel tv series Travelers (2014 ).
+Cordero had previously gained some festival play with Cronicas (2004) about a news crew profiling a serial killer and Rage (2009) about a man on the run from a murder, and subsequent to this with Such is Life in the Tropics (2016).